CumulusNetworks/docs/content/knowledge-base/Support/Support-Offerings/Bridging-an-Air-Gap-to-Collect-Support-Information.md

 ## Resolution

-By using the process below, you can encode a collected Packet Capture (PCAP) or `cl-support` file into base64 encoding, which can be exchanged across the air gap and then decoded back into the original file.
+By using the process below, you can encode a collected Packet Capture (PCAP) or `cl-support` file into base64 encoding, which you can exchange across the air gap and then decode it back into the original file.

 {{%notice note%}}

-You can get the best results when performing this process with files that have already been compressed, although it is not required.
+You can get the best results when performing this process with already compressed files, although it is not a requirement.

 {{%/notice%}}